 Work on sampling strategies and testing methods with OMCLs

-The EDQM also worked on co-ordinating the development of testing procedures that ensure adequate control of impurities, as well as a risk-based sampling and testing programme focusing on the most pressing issues.
+Co-ordinated sampling and testing ensures that analytical test procedures for the determination of nitrosamines are developed and made available to stakeholders.
+The EDQM took part in efforts to co-ordinate the development of testing procedures that ensure adequate control of impurities, as well as a risk-based sampling and testing programme focusing on the most pressing issues.
 These allowed all members of the European Network of OMCLs with the necessary equipment at their disposal to ensure efficient and targeted controls of medicinal products containing sartans.
 This was a crucial step in providing strong and efficient technical support to regulatory authorities.

 The OMCL Network, co-ordinated by the EDQM, has developed: